natalieytan/natalie-portfolio/readme.md

 3. User control and freedom
 - Navigation bar anchored to the page allows user to skip to any section of the page
 4. Consistency and Standards:
-- Font color for headings & body text are been kept consistent throughout the site.
+- Font colour for headings & body text are been kept consistent throughout the site.
 - Buttons employ a consistent look throughout the page
 5. Error prevention
 - Contact forms have input fields set to 'required', to prevent users from submitting blank fields.